 While rename templates can be directly accessed in the UI, moves can only be performed by an action.
 The Create Move Action Wizard is accessed from the Actions menu or in Settings - Rename.
 Select a single rename template to use with the Move action and click on the Action button.

 The wizard will step you through the process.
 Based on your choices a move action will be created.
+The action which gets generated depends on the supplied rename template and your responses to the questions which are presented.

 The created action uses the ❨Folder Start❩ tokens in the associated rename template to determine the folder structure to be created.
 If the template contains ❨Folder Start❩ tokens, the destination folder will be relative to each audio file's containing folder unless you supply an absolute base path.